 Topics: mobile mammography, Mobile dentistry, Mobile Medical, Continuity of Care with Mobile Health Clinics

-Mobile Medical Units, often referred to as Mobile Health Clinics or MHCs, provide innovative and flexible healthcare delivery to vulnerable, rural, urban and generally underserved populations.
+A mobile health clinic provides innovative and flexible healthcare delivery to vulnerable, rural, urban and generally underserved populations.
 Though often misunderstood, and sometimes not fully utilized, mobile health units can provide continuity of care in a number of ways, including:

 Topics: mobile mammography, Mobile dentistry, Mobile Medical, Continuity of Care with Mobile Health Clinics